Advanced Vite Plugin Configuration

 • Run vite build --ssr and inspect the dependency tree via vite --debug resolve.

-• Validate hydration warnings in the browser console against the SSR HTML output.
+• Compare hydration warnings in the browser console against the SSR HTML output.

-• Check ssr.noExternal array for incorrectly bundled Node built-ins; these cause ERR_REQUIRE_ESM or process is not defined runtime crashes.
+• Check ssr.noExternal for incorrectly bundled Node built-ins; these surface as ERR_REQUIRE_ESM or process is not defined at runtime.

-Performance Impact: Conditional externalization strips Node built-ins from client bundles, reducing client-side JavaScript by 15–25KB (gzipped).
-Proper resolve.conditions routing prevents dual-bundle generation, cutting SSR build times by ~12% and eliminating hydration mismatch warnings caused by divergent module exports.
+Performance Impact: Conditional externalization strips Node built-ins from client bundles, cutting client JavaScript by 15–25KB gzipped.
+Correct resolve.conditions routing avoids dual-bundle generation, reducing SSR build time by ~12% and removing hydration warnings caused by divergent module exports.

-Beyond JavaScript modules, Vite plugins frequently handle images, fonts, and custom file formats.
-Implementing robust asset pipelines requires leveraging assetsInclude, regex-based ID filtering, and this.emitFile for deterministic chunk generation.
-For comprehensive implementation patterns, refer to Writing a custom Vite plugin for asset transformation.
-This section concentrates on cache-aware processing and source map preservation.
+Beyond JS modules, plugins frequently handle images, fonts, and custom formats.
+Robust asset pipelines lean on assetsInclude, regex-based id filtering, and this.emitFile for deterministic chunk generation.
+For a full walkthrough, see Writing a Custom Vite Plugin for Asset Transformation.
+The pattern below focuses on cache-aware processing and source-map preservation.

 Implementation Workflow